morousg/simple-opencl/trunk/README.txt

 - It also provides a function that creates a list of devices using the "clHard" struct for each device, and creates a context for that devices.
 The context will be the same for same type and same memory capacity devices.
 If any of those differ, then different contexts will be created for each device.
 - Other functions select the desired devices from the list.
 - In order to get information of OpenCL errors, there is a function that prints the OpenCL error flags returned by the OpenCL functions.
 - Functions to load Device source code, compile it etc are present.
+- Functions to enqueue or directly execute kernels, etc...

 Next version #################################